wp-plugins/gwolle-gb/readme.txt

 * Settings: Have button disabled with certain options, untill checkbox is clicked.
 * Settings: Save all tabs when saving.
 * SEO: Add title and desc of first entry to SEO meta in html (probably with javascript).
-* Reading: Load alternative template from themes for single-entry if available.
 * Posting: Trigger most cache plugins to update their cache.

 = API, add an entry =